aviatesk/EscapeAnalysis.jl/README.md

    ◌  └───       return %16                                                    │
 ```

-It requires a global analysis in order to reason about all possible escapes via existing
+It requires a global analysis in order to correctly reason about all possible escapes via
-exception interfaces correctly.
-As indicated by the above example, for now we always propagate
-the topmost escape information to all potentially thrown objects conservatively, since
+existing exception interfaces.
+For now we always propagate the topmost escape information to
-such an additional analysis might not be worthwhile to do given that exception handling and
+all potentially thrown objects conservatively, since such an additional analysis might not be
-error path usually don't need to be very performance sensitive, and also optimizations of
+worthwhile to do given that exception handling and error path usually don't need to be
-error paths might be very ineffective anyway since they are sometimes "unoptimized"
+very performance sensitive, and also optimizations of error paths might be very ineffective anyway
-intentionally for latency reasons.
+since they are often even "unoptimized" intentionally for latency reasons.

 `x::EscapeLattice`'s `x.ThrownEscape` property records SSA statements where `x` can be thrown as exception.
-Using this information `EscapeAnalysis` can limited propagate possible escapes via exceptions
+Using this information `EscapeAnalysis` can propagate possible escapes via exceptions limitedly
 to only those may be thrown in each `try` region:
 ```julia
 julia> result = code_escapes((String,String)) do s1, s2